Leukaill/BPN-AI/replit.md

-# BPN AI Chatbot
+# Denyse - BPN AI Assistant

 ## Overview

 This is a modern, luxurious AI chatbot application built for internal use at BPN organization.
 The application features a Gemini-inspired interface with BPN brand colors, document upload capabilities, and AI-powered chat functionality.
-It's designed to be a secure, premium chatbot that can process documents, answer questions, and help with report writing.
+Denyse is designed to be a secure, premium AI assistant that can process documents, answer questions, and help with report writing.

 ## User Preferences